Wade Belak: Personal life

 Belak was born in St. Paul's Hospital in Saskatoon, Saskatchewan, to Lorraine and Lionel Aadland.
 His mother, Lorraine, married Barry Belak when Wade was four years old and they took his surname.
 When he was six years old, his family moved to Battleford where he attended St Vital's Catholic School, Battleford Junior High, and North Battleford Comprehensive High School.
 By age 14, he was aiming to become a certified lifeguard.
-His younger brother, Graham, played in several lower-tier leagues and was drafted by the Colorado Avalanche, 53rd overall, in the 1997 NHL Entry Draft, although he never played in the NHL.
+His younger brother, Graham, played in several lower-tier leagues and was drafted by the Colorado Avalanche, 53rd overall, in the 1997 NHL entry draft, although he never played in the NHL.

 On July 20, 2002, Belak married Jennifer Jordan Russell in Banff, Alberta.
 The couple had two daughters, both born in Toronto, one in 2004 and the other in 2006.

 Death

 At approximately 1:33 p.m. on August 31, 2011, Belak was found dead in a condo at the One King Street West hotel in Toronto.
 Police did not confirm a cause of his death, but Toronto Police treated it as a suicide.
 He was 35 years old, and had been preparing to take part in the upcoming season of Battle of the Blades.
 His death was the third in a series of NHL players found dead in a four-month span, following Derek Boogaard and Rick Rypien.
 His mother stated that he had been suffering from depression.
 Canadian sports journalist Michael Landsberg reported that he had spoken with Belak one week before his death about their mutual depression, and that Belak admitted having been on "happy pills" for the previous four to five years.
-Landsberg stated that Belak was agreeable to appearing in a documentary on celebrity depression that Landsberg was working on and going public about his condition.
+Landsberg stated that Belak was amenable to appearing in a documentary on celebrity depression that Landsberg was working on and going public about his condition.

 On September 2, 2011, P. J. Stock suggested that Belak's death might not be suicide.
 "Let's just call it an accidental death right now.
 But he did die of strangulation" said Stock.
 On September 21, 2011, Stock expressed regret for making those comments, explained that he did not have any information about Belak's death that was not public, and said "I just wanted to protect Wade, protect his family and his role in the game."
 Belak's family members have stated that they believe his death was accidental.

 Belak's funeral was held in Nashville, with friends, family, and former teammates in attendance.

 Following his death, he was diagnosed with chronic traumatic encephalopathy (CTE), a neurodegenerative disease linked to repeated head trauma.
 Boogaard and Rypien were also enforcers who died with CTE.